depau/SAPISpeechServer/README.md

 ```bash
 docker buildx build --pull -t sapiserver_withvoices .
 ```

+The procedure is the same for both Intel and ARM64 images; just use a different base image tag if needed.

 What's not so easy is figuring out how to make the installer silent.
 The above examples work respectively with InnoSetup installers and with MSI packages.